Flag Select Language

 The IJC Founding Constituent Assembly meets in Barcelona.

-The first formal session of the IJC Assembly takes place 14–15 August 2026 at the Hyatt Regency Barcelona Tower — within Unbounded™ 2026, a convergence of 200 senior cross-border leaders.
+The first formal session of the IJC Assembly takes place 14–15 August 2026 at the Hyatt Regency Barcelona Tower — within Unbounded™ 2026.

 The Assembly session is private and closed.
 Access is through designation or fellowship only.